 Pilgrims Hospice patients will find many staff who are sensitive to these issues and are happy to listen to their concerns.
 In addition, each hospice has a Spiritual Care Lead who is responsible for Spiritual Care within the multidisciplinary team.
 There are also a number of Spiritual Care Volunteers.
 Together, they can support patients and families as they struggle with these issues.

 For those who have a personal faith or belong to a particular church or faith group, there is the opportunity for prayer and sacraments – whether in the hospice or in the patient’s own home.
 For in-patients there are also short, informal services in the chapels.
 Patients’ own clergy or faith leaders are welcome to visit and to minister in the hospice at the patient’s request.
 They can be contacted on behalf of patients who would like this.

 Many, however, will not have a particular faith but are still faced with the same problems.
 These patients can be assured that they can also be supported by Spiritual Care Leads and Volunteers who will listen to their individual issues and questions in an open and accepting way.
 We will not try to persuade anyone to change their beliefs.
 Our aim is not to provide ready-made answers, but to accompany and support patients and families on their own journey.

-Community patients can request to see a chaplain through their specialist palliative care nurse or by ringing the hospice.
-In-patients may well meet a chaplain on their rounds or can request a visit via other staff – they will be available for you to talk to about anything you wish.
-They can also arrange a visit by a leader from one of the local faith communities at patients’ requests.
+Community patients can request to see a Spiritual Care Lead through any staff who visit them at home, or by ringing the hospice.
+In-patients may well meet them on the ward or can request a visit via other staff – they are available to talk to about anything the patient wishes.

-Each hospice has its own chapel, which is always open and available for patients and visitors.
-Each of these provides a beautiful space for quiet prayer, meditation or reflection as well as the services, which take place on Sundays for ward patients and carers and during the week (for day hospice patients).
+Each hospice has its own chapel or quiet space which is always open and available for all patients and visitors, whether or not they have a personal faith.
+Each of these provides a beautiful space for prayer, thought or just to sit quietly, as well as the services, which take place there.
+It is possible to light candles there to represent prayers, wishes or memories.